Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 ### Introducing Quarkus

 We'll be using [Quarkus](https://quarkus.io) to create our Chat API.
-Quarkus is a Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards.
-It's a great choice for microservices, and it's very fast and lightweight.

 ### Creating the model producers